Day 2 (continued)

-The easiest route for arrival into Dhërmi is flying in to Corfu (Greece) – a destination most budget airlines fly to and then from there you can then take a boat to Dhërmi (about 3 hours away).
+The easiest route for arrival into Dhërmi is flying in to Corfu (Greece) – a destination most budget airlines fly to.
+From there you can then take a boat to Dhërmi (about 3 hours away).

-Otherwise, you can fly into into Tirana (The capital of Albania) where you can hire a car and drive to Dhërmi (about 3.5 hours drive).
+Otherwise, you can fly into into Tirana (the capital of Albania) where you can hire a car and drive to Dhërmi (about 3.5 hours).
 I have to say this was an incredible drive and would be a great way to extend your adventure to include some mountains.
 See what your road trip could look like here on my blog post.

-If you do decide to fly into Corfu, the festival are providing a Kala Boat service which is said to include drinks, DJs and all of the good vibes for the journey across.
+If you do decide to fly into Corfu, the festival provide a Kala Boat service which includes drinks, DJs and all of the good vibes for the journey across.
 See more here.

-But what I really want to tell you about is our second day experience at Kala, the day we took the €4 speed boat over to Gjipe Beach and experienced Kalas secret location…
+What I really want to tell you about is our second experience at Kala.
+This was the day we took the €4 speed boat over to Gjipe Beach and experienced Kala’s secret location…

-We pulled up to the shore of Gjipe completely high alone from the thrill of the speed boat ride which was driven by a local Albanian speed demon.
-We jumped off, happily soaking ourselves in the shallow clear waters of the beach which allowed us to cool off from the 30 degree midday sun rays and walked up off the stones as if discovering a new land (movie style-y).
+We pulled up to the shore of Gjipe hyped from thrill of the speed boat, driven by a local speed demon.
+We jumped off and happily soaked ourselves in the shallow clear waters of the beach.
+After cooling off from the 30 degree midday sun rays, we walked up the stones as if discovering a new land (movie style-y).

-Unlike what I expected, the festival decor wasn’t at all overwhelming from the shore… it was seemingly discreet.
+Unlike what I expected, the festival decor wasn’t at all overwhelming from the shore.
+In fact, it was seemingly discreet.
 The beach still looked undiscovered to the eye.
 The sense of discovery that I had fallen completely in love with in Albania so far was still present.
-But we could hear music…
+But, we could hear music in the distance.

-Slightly confused and completely suspicious of how Kala were going to pull this one off, we let the sound of the music guide the way and just through the foliage heading into the gorge we spotted a little shack bar and to the left, a DJ booth.
+Slightly confused and completely suspicious of how Kala were going to pull this one off, we let the sound of the music guide the way.
+Just through the foliage heading into the gorge we spotted a little shack bar, and to the left, a DJ booth.

-The set up on Gjipe Beach was quite possibly the most surreal dance floor setting I’ve ever popped my dance moves on, I kept finding myself in disbelief.
-Mountains and blue skies towering above me, John Gomez and Nick The Record sending out the sound waves, bikinis and iridescent jewels hanging from the trees and reflecting rainbows across my vision.
-All washed down with a 500 Lek local Kosovo beer.
+The set up on Gjipe Beach was quite possibly the most surreal dance floor setting I’ve ever popped my dance moves on.
+I kept finding myself in disbelief.
+Mountains and blue skies towered above me.
+John Gomez and Nick The Record sent out the sound waves.
+Bikinis and iridescent jewels hung from the trees and reflected rainbows across my vision.
+All this was washed down with a 500 Lek local Kosovan beer.

 We danced all day.
-Gjipe beach had me the vibes I live for, the ones I chase.
-The pure happiness running circles through my body.
+Gjipe beach had the vibes I live for, the ones I chase.
+Pure happiness ran circles through my body.
 Kala delivered the goods.

 I really loved that Kala worked with a maximum capacity for this experience.
 Whilst they could have hosted thousands here, they kept the numbers small, the dancing area spacious and the feeling of really discovering this Albanian paradise four yourself at the forefront of the day.

-We danced until the last speedboat took guests back to the main festival at 7.30pm and then we continued straight on to Tom Misch as he played out the last bit of daylight at Emperor stage (the main outdoor stage).
+We danced until the last speedboat took guests back to the main festival at 7.30pm.
+Then, we continued straight on to Tom Misch as he played out the last bit of daylight at Emperor stage (the main outdoor stage).
 It was glorious and the perfect end to a perfect day.

-Our two days at Kala had been the perfect addition to our trip but now it was time to continue our Albanian road trip and head to the next destination.
+Our two days at Kala had been the perfect addition to our trip.
+But now it was time to continue and head to the next destination.

-Aware we hadn’t actually explored the beaches right outside our accommodation here at Altea Beach Lodges yet, we packed up the cars and took a stroll down.
+We hadn’t actually explored the beaches right outside our accommodation here at Altea Beach Lodges yet.
+Aware of this, we packed up the cars and took a stroll down.
 You’ll see from the pictures in a second why this ‘stroll’ instantly turned into two hours of rock jumping, local fresh fruit devouring and diving in and out of the turquoise waters.